yarnmengnus/tp/docs/UserGuide.md

 the following message will be printed)

 ```
-The task index provided is invalid.
+The task index provided is invalid
 ```

 **Precise Expected Outputs when the command fails: (for delete all command)** <br>